 The distinguishing feature despite their great range of differences is that they all have piercing mouthparts with which they can suck the juices from plants, seeds or animals - usually plants.
 These mouth parts are contained in a beak (or rostrum) which is usually held underneath the body when not in use.

-A small selection follows of species people are likely come across with a short description of life cycle and behaviour.
+A small selection follows of species people are likely come across in France with a short description of life cycle and behaviour.

 Mottled Shield Bug,